Rosemary Hollis

-Rosemary Hollis (27 March 1952 – 5 June 2020) was a British political scientist.
+Rosemary "Rosy" Hollis (27 March 1952 – 5 June 2020) was a British scholar of international relations.
 Professor of Middle East Policy Studies at City University London until her retirement in 2018, Hollis was known for her expertise and scholarship on the relations between the European Union, the United Kingdom and the United States with the Middle East.
 She was formerly the Research Director at Chatham House (the Royal Institute of International Affairs).

-Biography and career
+Biography

+Background

-Rosemary Hollis was born in Dudley, England in 1952.
+Rosemary Hollis was born in Dudley, England, on 27 March 1952.
 She was educated at the Alice Ottley School, Worcester and graduated from King's College, London, with a BA in History in 1974 and MA in War Studies in 1975.
 Before moving to the United States in 1980, she held various research positions in the media and commerce in London, having also worked for the advertising agency Saatchi & Saatchi.

 She gained a PhD in Political Science from George Washington University in Washington, DC, where she was also a lecturer in Political Science and International Affairs (1980–1989).

+Career

 In 1990 she returned to the United Kingdom, to become the head of the Middle East programme at the Royal United Services Institute for Defense Studies, a position she held until 1995.
 She then moved to a similar role at Chatham House, as head of its Middle East programme.
 In 2005 she became director of research at Chatham House, with overall responsibility for research activity, project formulation, grant applications and the publications of the institute.
 In 2008 she joined City University, London as the Director of the Olive Tree Programme (2008–2016) and Professor of Middle East Policy Studies (2012–18).

+Personal life and death

-Hollis died on 5 June 2020, at the age of 68.
+Hollis was married to Michael Holland from 1975 until their divorce in 1983, then to Soviet dissident Dmitry Mikhayev from 1983 to 1986.
+At the time of her death, she lived in Tottenham, London, and died at her residence from a pulmonary embolism on 5 June 2020, at the age of 68.